Preventative Care

 • A healthcare professional in blue gloves examining a digital dental X-ray and 3D imaging scans of a patient's teeth on a tablet screen.

-X-Rays
+Digital X-Rays

 • A close-up of a person with their mouth open and tongue sticking out, showing teeth and tongue.

-Oral Cancer Screening
+Oral Cancer Screenings

 • Dentist performing a dental procedure on a patient lying on the dental chair, with the dentist using a dental mirror and a dental tool in a clinical setting.